 In 2013, 11.6 million Mexican immigrants resided in the United States, accounting for 28 percent of the total foreign-born population, making Mexicans the largest immigrant group in the country.
 Using the latest data, this Spotlight examines the Mexican immigrant population by size, location, language ability, workforce participation, and more.

-There were more than 53 million nonimmigrant (temporary) admissions to the United States in 2011.
-MPI's Qingqing Ji and Jeanne Batalova outline the definition of nonimmigrants and take a detailed look at admissions data and data limitations in this spotlight.
+There were nearly 34 million temporary admissions to the United States in 2006, twice the number in 1990.
+MPI's Jeanne Batalova outlines the definition of nonimmigrants and takes a detailed look at admissions data and data limitations.

 In 2006, about 271,000 foreign born of Pakistani origin were residing in the United States.
 MPI's Jeanne Batalova and Uriah Ferruccio examine the geographic distribution and socioeconomic characteristics of this population.

 In 2006, the U.S. admitted more than 41,000 refugees for resettlement and granted asylum to more than 26,000 people.
 MPI's Kelly O'Donnell and Jeanne Batalova take a detailed look at refugee and asylum statistics in the United States.